diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/apptainer-parallel.md

 ### Embedded Mode {#embedded_mode}

-This mode relies entirely on the embedded OpenMPI library to run.
+This mode relies entirely on the embedded OpenMPI installation to run.
 The advantage is that this mode avoids compatibility issues with the host MPI installation, but it is generally limited to **one physical machine**, so your local machine or a single node on a cluster.
 The other drawback is that we noticed CPU usage can peak at around 85-90% in some cases.

 The embedded mode therefore consists of using the **`mpirun` command inside the container**.
 For example, one can use the `apptainer exec` command to execute `mpirun` commands inside the container :